hackclub/hackclub/workshops/todo-list-app/README.md

 }
 ```

-Here :point_up_2:, we added the data that we get as input into the database.
-By default the task was incomplete.
+Here 👆, we added the data that we get as input into the database.
+By default, the task was incomplete.
 After the data is added to the database, the input field is cleared by setting `task` to an empty string(`setTask("")`).

 <details>
 <summary>Your final Input.js will look like this.</summary>